 Art and creativity

 There is enormous scope for emotional AI to be used for social good.
 A key domain is art where emotional AI provides scope for new modes of expression and audience engagement..
-Andrew McStay has advised and continues to work with digital artist Ronan Devlin, whose work Aura is currently touring the UK.
-See images below from exhibitions Lancaster, Leeds and London.
-Each uses facial coding techniques and maps incoming data in real-time to a colour-wheel.
+Andrew McStay has advised and continues to work with electronic artist Ronan Devlin, whose work Aura is currently touring the UK.
+See images below from exhibitions in Lancaster, Leeds and London.
+Devlin’s work uses facial coding techniques and maps incoming data in real-time to a colour-wheel.
 These colours are then expressed through a variety of treatments that visitors can interact with.
 The Canary Wharf version also has an ‘Easter egg’ built in (if a person is static and expressionless, their faces rises like an apparition to be displayed on a gigantic water fountain).
-Very cool.
+Very cool, Ronan

 Cross-Cultural Considerations between UK and Japan